-Cabinet for Advocacy and Affiliate Services Considerations for Appointment Experience in at least one of the following: Collective bargaining Contract grievances or other forms of advocacy Member Organizing Experience as a local building rep or officer Committee Function The Cabinet for Advocacy and Affiliate Services provides recommendations to the OEA Board of Directors on program adoption or modification on matters related to bargaining and advocacy.
+Cabinet for Advocacy and Affiliate Services

+- Experience in at least one of the following: - Collective bargaining - Contract grievances or other forms of advocacy - Member Organizing - Experience as a local building rep or officer

+• The Cabinet for Advocacy and Affiliate Services provides recommendations to the OEA Board of Directors on program adoption or modification on matters related to bargaining and advocacy.
 Committee members should have experience in at least one of the following: bargaining, grievance processing, member organizing.
 Ideal committee members have been involved as local officers, building representatives, bargaining team members, or members of a grievance committee.
 The Cabinet typically meets three times/year at the OEA office in Tigard.

 The Cabinet is composed of three OEA members from each region.